talw98/Predicting-Patient-trajectories-from-Electronic-Health-Records-/README.md

 - **Challenge:** Healthcare professionals rely on free-text notes, causing challenges in patient trajectory modeling due to diverse writing styles, lack of standardization, and the need for advanced text mining techniques.

-## Dataset Access and Recommendations
+## Dataset Access

 For the purpose of this module, we will use the MIMIC-III dataset, available [here](link).
 Alternatively, a smaller, publicly available demo version can be used (without textual records).
-To expedite processing, consider using a random subset of patients for the text portion or uploading a smaller text file to Colab.
-Uploading to Google Drive and re-mounting it in multiple sittings can also save bandwidth.

 ## Module Focus: Patient Morbidity Prediction